yearone-io/hashlists-docs/developers/deployments.md

 ---
 description: >-
-  The latest version of HashlistsProtocolCollection are deployed at the addresses listed below.
+  The latest version of HashlistsProtocolCollection is deployed at the addresses listed below.
 ---